AryaDuhan/Whatsapp-BOT/README.md

 * **Performance Monitoring**: Actively monitors system resources to prevent resource exhaustion and ensure smooth operation.
 * **Detailed Audit Logging**: Securely logs all critical security events for monitoring and threat analysis.

+## 🐞 Bug Fixes

+A log of issues that have been resolved to improve bot stability and user experience.

+* **Media Message Crash:** Fixed a crash that occurred when a user sent a media file (like an image).
+* **Command Crash:** Resolved an error that caused the bot to crash whenever any command was used.
+* **Non-Command Message Crash:** Corrected a bug that made the bot crash when receiving any regular text message.
+* **Incorrect Name Registration:** Stopped the bot from incorrectly saving a new user's first message as their name.
+* **Faulty Attendance Keyword Matching:** Prevented the bot from misinterpreting casual words (like "yo") as an attendance confirmation.

 ## 🚀 Getting Started

 ### Prerequisites